Sunderland mosque targeted in graffiti attack

+Community leaders have hit out after “idiots” targeted a Sunderland mosque in a graffiti attack.

-Police are appealing for information after graffiti was sprayed on the side of Sunderland Central Mosque, also known as Sunderland Masjid, on Chester Road in Millfield.
+Police are appealing for information after vile graffiti was sprayed on the side of Sunderland Central Mosque, also known as Sunderland Jami-Masjid, in Chester Road, close to the city centre.

+The words “Muslims out” have been daubed on the side of the building, which is used by hundreds of people for prayers each week.

+Syed Shuheb, who is imam at the mosque, said that while the vandlism was disappointing, he and other users of the site say they have received support from those nearby.

 The incident is believed to have happened between 7.30pm on Friday and 7.20am on Saturday.